 While these herbs are great energy boosters, buying them individually can be a challenge.
 You may not see them in your local stores.

-For example, the best source of maca is still Central Andes.
-Holy basil is usually found in India.
+For example, the best source of maca is still the Central Andes.
+Holy basil is usually found in India, however you can purchase seeds online and grow it yourself if it’s appropriate for your climate.

-If sourcing the herbs is a challenge, you can invest in supplements such as Rising Energy.
-It already contains Rhodiola, tulsi, maca, L-theanine, and a whole lot more to improve your health and well-being.
+If sourcing the herbs is a challenge, you can invest in herbal supplements that contain a blend of these herbs, such as this TRUWILD Adaptogen blend.
+It already contains ashwagandha, maca, Siberian ginseng, cordyceps, holy basil, and gotu kola (a mild adaptogen also known as the “herb of longevity”) to improve your health and well-being.

 Stress is a natural response, but sometimes, it can be overwhelming.
 These herbs for energy are your best allies in coping with the daily stressors and living your best life!